AlanBerger/Practice-programming-exercises-for-R/first-R-programming-exercise-column-number-from-Excel-column-letter-markdown-UTF8.md

 ### Instruction for this function

-For the first version of your function, just have it work for column letters a through z and only take as input lower case letters.
+For the first version of your function, just have it work for a column letter between a and z and only take as input a lower case letter.
 The skeleton of your function should "look like"

     colnameToNumber <- function(colname) {